antoinesd/cdi/README.md

-# Check out the [cdi-spec.org](http://cdi-spec.org) for more info on CDI 1.1
+# Check out the [cdi-spec.org](http://cdi-spec.org) for more info on CDI 2.0

-Sources in GIT
-====

-Master contains the work-in-progress on CDI 1.1 specification
+This branch is the first proposal for the API available in CDI 2.0 Light part